NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/SlicerPython/README.md

 - Updated Slicer's Python interpreter to be usable from PyCharm (https://github.com/Slicer/Slicer/pull/993)
   - Debugging of standalone Python scripts work (runs in the debugger same way as in Slicer)
-  - Slicer's Python console can be used as a regular Python console (tested on linux only, pull request WIP)
+  - Slicer's Python console can be used as a regular Python console (tested on linux only)
+    - Improved applauncher to support interactive mode: https://github.com/commontk/AppLauncher/pull/100
   - Auto-completion in editor (without debugging) does not work yet

 - SlicerJupyter: decided to fix build errors and auto-complete for now and leave more advanced features for later.
 Probably will not switch to IPython, but it is an option after Slicer switched to Python3.

 # Illustrations